kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 Subsequent release involves the similar steps as the above.
 The difference is before starting the new version, we need to stop our old version server first.
+However, there is a couple of challenge we need to overcome first.

+### Stopping application take some times
-However, script like this won't work:
+Script like this won't work:

 ```bash
 bin/app stop